drewhamilton/Poko/README.md

 }
 ```

+In either case, you must add the annotation library as a dependency to your project. `compileOnly`
+is recommended, because the annotation is only used by the plugin during compilation.
+But for Kotlin
+Multiplatform projects with native targets, `implementation` must be used because `compileOnly` is
+not supported.

 Note that this only affects the primary marker annotation.
 Supplemental annotations such as
 `@ArrayContentBased` do not support customization.